BrandonKastningSeattle/GodsWrath_Productions/README.md

 “Then saith Jesus unto him, Get thee hence, Satan: for it is written, Thou shalt worship the Lord thy God, and him only shalt thou serve.” - Matthew 4:10 (KJV)

+“No man can serve two masters: for either he will hate the one, and love the other; or else he will hold to the one, and despise the other.
+Ye cannot serve God and mammon.” - Matthew 6:24 (KJV)